auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 As we've seen, a good scientific theory should be tested, criticized, and remain firm against scrutiny.
 However, the picture of the universe we have now is strange.
 Is our universe simply a _slice_ of a larger, hyper object?
 Perhaps our universe is a slice of a larger object where just parallel to us is another slightly different universe.
 In the other universe, everything is the same except for a single bit, one piece of information is one where the other is zero.
 The _multiverse_ would then have a more complete shape like a probability distribution.
 The most extreme cases are on either end with the most common cases occurring in the "middle."
 Maybe when electrons pop in and out they seem to disappear because they are sliding through a parallel universe in a dimension we don't experience.
 If we were to design a universe generation machine, we could save computational resources by sharing quantum states between universes where no causal connection occurs which effect the macro/particle level.
 Perhaps there are an infinite number of universes just like ours but slightly different.
 Perhaps the universe expands and contracts in a big crunch to start the creation of the universe over in an endless loop.
 Perhaps infinite universes occur not simultaneously but consecutively and slightly different.
 We will never know all the truths of our level, and we're likely to know even less about levels above and below.
 We cannot reduce everything to a simple equation and explanation.
 There will always be mysteries and conundrums no matter how deep or how far we go.
 This is a part of the beauty of life.
 There is no final end.
 We can continue infinitely.

-I am delighted to be alive at the same time as [Stephen Wolfram](https://www.stephenwolfram.com/) developed the a theory of the everything, _[Finally We May Have a Path to the Fundamental Theory of Physics..](https://writings.stephenwolfram.com/2020/04/finally-we-may-have-a-path-to-the-fundamental-theory-of-physics-and-its-beautiful/)_.
+I am delighted to be alive at the same time as [Stephen Wolfram](https://www.stephenwolfram.com/) developed a theory of the everything, _[Finally We May Have a Path to the Fundamental Theory of Physics..](https://writings.stephenwolfram.com/2020/04/finally-we-may-have-a-path-to-the-fundamental-theory-of-physics-and-its-beautiful/)_.

 Perhaps like the quantum world is a multiple translation possibility, our thoughts are the many translation probabilities.
 The dominant thought or choice is the highest weight probability transition.